jarmokivekas/sewing/README.md

 - particularly useful for activites where you spend a lot of time on the ground without a tent.
 - for cold weather, add an aluminum reflective mat in addition to a foam pad for extra warmth (kaira extreme, for example)
 - use a simple thin pad in the summer when extra insulation is not needed

+## sleeping bag liner

+- e.g polarfleece
+- 75 cm width if using regular 150 cm wide fabric
+    - most are 90 cm wide, but sold as one size and also fit bigger people
+- polar fleece weight 250 g/m^2 => 2 meter of fabric is 750g
+    - mummy shape will reduce some of that weight
+- attachment point for carinthia Defence or Tropen bag.
+    - Tropen attachemnts
+        - one on either side of the footbox (loop both inside and outside)
+        - midway down the length of the sleeping bag on either sides. (loop on the inside, nothing on outside)
+        - on either side at the shoulders. (loop inside, nothin on outside)
+    - defence 4
+        - 4 in the hood
+        - either side half way down
+        - either side of the foot footbox
+        - one at the center of the footbox
+        - all are loops